Category: Business Written by Christian Morrow - Courier Staff Writer

 Last Updated on Wednesday, 20 March 2013 10:09

 Category: Business Written by James Clingman

 (Jim Clingman, founder of the Greater Cincinnati African American Chamber of Commerce, is the nation’s most prolific writer on economic empowerment for Black people.
-He is an adjunct professor at the University of Cincinnati and can be reached through his Web site, blackonomics.com.)
+He can be reached through his Web site, blackonomics.com.)

 Digital Daily Signup

 Sign up now for the New Pittsburgh Courier Digital Daily newsletter!

 - Homeowners Bill of Rights emerge as remedy to foreclosure (1)

 - Bill Cosby attacked by Republican Allen West: Why these two men are so different (4)

 - This Father's Day we celebrate the legacy of TV dads (1)